drayjamal/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-04/Homework/SubmissionFile.md

 1. Add an `engineers` group to the system.

-    - Command to add group:
+    - Command to add group: sudo addgroup engineers

 2. Add users `sam`, `joe`, `amy`, and `sara` to the managed group.

-    - Command to add users to `engineers` group (include all four users):
+    - Command to add users to `engineers` group (include all four users):sudo usermod -a -G engineers sara joe amy sam

 3. Create a shared folder for this group at `/home/engineers`.

-    - Command to create the shared folder:
+    - Command to create the shared folder: sudo mkdir engineerscd

 4. Change ownership on the new engineers' shared folder to the `engineers` group.